I have two cats. I like to tell people that two does not make me a crazy cat lady, but I still get the jokes all the time.

 Cats don’t seem like a huge expense at first.
 What do they need, after all?
 Food, toys, litter, shots once a year?
 That can’t be that expensive.

 My cats are relatively healthy, and I spent $1385 on them last year.
 That included all of their supplies, a pet sitter while I was out of town, yearly shots, and surgery for one cat to have a broken tooth pulled.
 They’re also on prescription food because one cat has a slight weight problem and the other has trouble with crystals in his bladder.
 Admittedly, while that seems like a big expense, when I compared the price of the 30 pound bags of food I buy to the pet store variety I was buying, it’s not that much more expensive.
 Sure, I could buy cheaper food, but after doing research, I decided that the cheap grocery store brand was not what I wanted to be feeding my pets, not if I wanted them to be healthy and live a good long life.
+Of course, there are discounts and offers to be had too, like these Ultimate Pet Nutrition discount coupons, and that can really help with bringing the cost down.

 Even with all those things, I’m lucky.
 My cats are healthy.
 There have been no emergency expenses.
 No major surgeries, no big illnesses, nothing.
 But I know that at any point, something could happen and I could have to drop a chunk of money to take care of them.
 That’s a huge consideration when you’re thinking about getting a pet.
 I looked into pet insurance and decided it wasn’t for me, but your mileage may vary with that.
 It’s really a personal choice.